naugehyde/bt-sensors-plugin-sk/README.md

 > getting permissions errors executing npm link, try executing "npm link" under sudo.

 ## CONFIGURATION

-NOTE: Simpler and easier configuration instructions will come with a Webapp configuration screen that hasn't been completed.
-Okay, not yet started.
-But that'll change.

 After installing and restarting Signalk you should see a "BT Sensors Plugin" option in the Signalk->Server->Plugin Config page.<br><br>